-Downloading files to acceptable personal storage media, such as a USB Drive or a CD/R, is permitted.
+- Downloading files to acceptable personal storage media, such as a USB Drive, is permitted.

 Computer Use by Minors

-The Durham County Library cannot assure privacy or security and assumes no responsibility for any damages, direct or indirect, that may occur from the use of its electronic resources.
-Use of the Durham County Library’s computers or wifi for purposes contrary to state or federal laws or in a manner that violates Durham County Library’s Courteous Conduct Policy will not be allowed.
+The Durham County Library cannot assure privacy or security and assumes no responsibility for any damages, direct or indirect, that may occur from the use of its electronic resources or hotspots.
+Use of the Durham County Library’s computers, hotspots, or wifi for purposes contrary to state or federal laws or in a manner that violates Durham County Library’s Courteous Conduct Policy will not be allowed.
 Such violations may include, but are not limited to:

 - Intentionally displaying, sending, or receiving inappropriate materials in any format that may be reasonably construed as obscene, child pornography, or harmful to minors (G.S.
 14-190.1).

 - Attempting to access unauthorized files or systems.

 Durham County Library staff are committed to providing excellent customer service and assisting our customers with using Durham County Library’s electronic resources and apps on their mobile devices.
 Durham County Library staff cannot assure privacy or security and assume no responsibility for any damages, direct or indirect, that may occur from the use of electronic resources or from assisting customers with their personal devices.

 Durham County Library is committed to bridging the digital divide and making technologies like 3D printing available to our community.
 Durham County Library 3D printers cannot be used to do the following:

 - Create items that are not allowed by local, state or federal law.

 - Create items that are in violation of Durham County and Durham County Library policies